quikdev/go/README.md

   "profile": {                              // Profiles to apply dynamically at build/run time.
     "<profile_name>": {...}                 // Profile name to be passed to build/run commands via --profile flag.
   },
+  "default_profile" "name",                 // Default profile to apply when no profiles are specified.
   "scripts": {                              // Collection of scripts to run with qgo exec
     "alias": "<command>"                    // Alias and command },